jm33-m0/jimbot-go/README.md

-# jimbot-go
+# jimbot-ng
-a Telegram bot created for my gf, written in Go
+a telegram bot for my gf